survivejs/react-book/manuscript/04_implementing_notes.md

 ### Understanding `findIndex`

 We'll be using an ES6 function known as [findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
 It accepts an array and a callback.
-The function will return either -1 (no match) or index (match) depending on the result.
+The function will return either -1 (no match) or the zero-based index number (match) depending on the result.

 Babel provides an easy way to polyfill this feature using `import 'babel-core/polyfill';`.
 The problem is that it bloats our final bundle somewhat as it enables all [core-js](https://github.com/zloirock/core-js) features.
 As we need just one shim, we'll be using a specific shim for this instead.
 Hit